eleanorlutz/Data_science_for_biologists_2019/README.md

 ## Summary
 This repository contains all lab materials for the University of Washington course **Data Science for Biologists** (Winter 2019, [BIOL 419/519](https://www.washington.edu/students/crscat/biology.html)).
 Please feel free to use for any purpose.

 Course design and lecture material (not included here) by [Bingni Brunton](https://github.com/bwbrunton) and [Kameron Harris](https://github.com/kharris/).
 Lab materials by Eleanor Lutz, with helpful suggestions from Bing and Kam.

+This 2019 course used default package versions downloaded with `Anaconda 5.3.0`: `Pandas 0.23.4`, `Matplotlib 3.0.2`, `Numpy 1.15.4`, and `Scikit-Learn 0.20.2`.

 ## Student feedback
 Students were asked to provide anonymous feedback to improve these labs.
 All substantial comments referencing labs (longer than a couple of words) are included below.
 If you improve these labs to address the suggestions please make a new branch or pull request!
 Student comments unrelated to lab content are redacted as [...].